KRakeesh04/s1/src/content/docs/maths/matrices/13-eigenvalues-eigenvectors.md

 ### Upper triangular matrix

-The eigenvalues are the diagonal entries
+The eigenvalues are the diagonal entries.